 National No Phone Day: Turn Off The Tech!

 My story is a story similar to many of yours.
-I work a job requiring me to use a computer most of the day.
+I work in a job requiring me to use a computer most of the day.
 I have additional hobbies that require being online.
-I also deal with a decent array of social media networks that keep me pretty glued to technology throughout the week.
+Even worse, I also deal with a decent array of social media networks that keep me pretty glued to technology throughout the week.
 But perhaps a bit different from some of you, I specifically set aside a day at least once a month to unplug.
-I call it my no phone day or ‘no tech day’… and it’s awesome.
+I call it my no phone day or ‘no tech day’… and it’s exceptional.

 I was at the technologically awkward age in my youth.
-Around the time when the Motorola flip phones were finally giving way to the first “smart” phones (which looking back weren’t that intelligent after all).
+I was there around the time when the Motorola flip phones were finally giving way to the first “smart” phones (which looking back weren’t that intelligent after all).
 Growing up, I was glued to technology.
 Ever since I was about 10-12 I had my own desktop PC running a version of Windows that younger adults would have never heard of.
 As I got older, I would play video games on my console, watch TV on my Apple products or bedroom set, and listen to PewDiePie and other rising stars through YouTube on my phone.

 Even now, it’s impossible to escape.
 I work a regular 10 hr / 4 day shift requiring the use of a computer about 80% of that time.
 Then I own this website, The Hidden Dominion, which adds some writing and coding to my overall screen time.
-Couple on a book I’ve been writing and binge watching the new Disney+ with my girlfriend and it seems like the numbers just keep adding up.
+Couple on a book I’ve been writing and binge watching the new streaming services with my girlfriend and it seems like the numbers just keep adding up.
 Now that I’m getting older it is harder to find things to do without the help of Facebook events, friends on social media, and other online avenues.
 Technology has certainly made life easier in some respects.
 But has taken over our lives in others.

 But that one day did have a profound effect on my future.
 I noticed how much free time I had without social media.
-I noticed how much I could do, all the things I could catch up on, the introspection I could incur.
-I did fill a lot of the time that day with other technological uses but it had its purpose.
+Additionally, I noticed how much I could do, all the things I could catch up on, the introspection I could incur.
+I did fill a lot of the time that day with other technological uses, but it had its purpose.
 It had the impact it needed.

 After that day, I realized the potential of a “national unplugging” day.
 I noticed how helpful it could be to have a full “no phone day” or just a full no technology at all day.
 I slowly changed my strategy.
 Instead of no social media, it was no social media and no phone.
 Then it was no social media, no phone, and no video games.
-Then I tossed in TV.
-Then I decided why not try for no technology at all for a whole 24 hours?
+Then I tossed out the TV.
+Finally, I decided why not try for no technology at all for a whole 24 hours?

 Now I do it religiously.
 Sadly, life gets in the way as it does with most things.
 Some months I have an unplugged day every week.
 Other months I don’t get a day off at all.
 But I aim for at least one or two a month as a “detox” from the stress, anxiety, and general captivating addiction that the technology causes us.

 Think about it in your own life.
 What would you do with a full day of your life unplugged?
 No phone.
 No TV.
-Rule out the computer, internet, and social media’s too.
+Rule out the computer, internet, and social media too.
 No modern tech.
 Just you, your thoughts, your loved ones, and whatever the hell you want to do.